A Comparative Study of Iterative Riemann Solvers for the Shallow Water and Euler Equations: The shallow water equations

 \subsubsection{Comparison of root-finding algorithms}

 We now proceed to compare the various iterative algorithms.
 Where possible, we use the two-shock approximation initial guess, since it gave the best trade-off between initial accuracy and overall execution time in the previous comparison.
 We consider two different values for the tolerance: $10^{-6}$ and $10^{-12}$.
-The results, presented in Table \ref{tab:time iterative solvers with fastest IG SWEs}, suggest that the Ostrowski-Newton method is the best performing one.
-We can attribute this to the fact that Ostrwoski's method is solving most of the problems in the first half-step as reflected in the number of iterations, while Newton's method is capturing the nonphysical roots as described in Section \ref{sec:newton}.
+The results, presented in Table \ref{tab:time iterative solvers with fastest IG SWEs}, show that all methods\revY{, except the ones based on interpolating quadratic and linear polynomials (Sections \ref{subsubsec: Quadratic polynomials} - \ref{subsubsec: Single linear polynomial}), } fall within about 10\% of each other.
+The Ostrowski-Newton method is the fastest for both tolerances.
+We can attribute this to the fact that Ostrowski's method attains the convergence criteria in the first half-step for most of the problems, as reflected in the number of iterations, while the positive Newton method avoids nonphysical iterates as described in Section \ref{sec:newton}.
 We also note that the two-step Newton method of Section \ref{sec:modified-newton} is slightly faster than the positive Newton method of Section \ref{sec:newton}.
 However, one might still prefer the latter due to its outstanding robustness and provable convergence.

-For Riemann problems with extremely large and/or small initial states, two additional problems arise.
+For Riemann problems with extremely large and/or small initial states, two additional challenges arise.
 For the solvers in which positivity is not guaranteed, the depth may become negative.
-For all solvers, it may be impossible to reach a prescribed small tolerance for the residual because $|\phi'(\hk)|\ll 1$, as discussed in Section \ref{sec:termination}.
-Nonetheless, positive Newton's and Ostrowski-Newton's methods are remarkably less prone than other solvers to exhibit this behavior.
-Since a very low number of iterations is typically required, one way to deal with this issue is to fix the maximum number of iterations \emph{a priori} as suggested by Toro \cite{toro2013riemann}.
+For all solvers, it may be impossible to reach a prescribed small tolerance for the residual because $|\phi'(\hk)|\revY{\gg} 1$, as discussed in Section \ref{sec:termination}. \revY{ This can be alleviated in the case of the bounding quadratic polynomials by terminating the iterative process when either the residual-based or the absolute error (see Remark \ref{rem:abs_error}) criteria are satisfied. } The positive Newton's and Ostrowski-Newton's methods are remarkably less prone than other solvers to stagnate before reaching the prescribed tolerance.
+Since a very low number of iterations is required for typical Riemann problems, one way to deal with this issue is to fix the maximum number of iterations \emph{a priori} as suggested by Toro \cite{toro2013riemann}.